subhra70/Portfolio/README.md

 # Portfolio
-This is my degital resume
+Hello everyone i am Subhra Shaw.
+This is my digital resume that i have created using html, css and javascript